Helpful Library Resources

 Example: highlight a protein name in an online article and click the "GenomeInfo" InfoBooster (which users drag-&-drop to their browser toolbar)--a pop-up window will display relevant information fetched from the UCSC Genome Browser.

-InfoBoosters assist readers by revealing information not directly described in the text and potentially fostering the creation of new hypotheses.
+InfoBoosters assist readers by revealing information not directly described in the text and fosters the creation of new hypotheses.

 Using Library Resources Off-Campus